 KS3 - Year Groups 7 & 9

-- Homework will be set at least twice per half term for non-EBacc subjects.
+• Homework will be set at least once per half term for all other subjects

 Post-16

-- Students should be set homework at least twice a week by each subject to contribute to their 5 hours of independent study per subject per week.
+• Students should be set homework by each subject to contribute to their 2-5 hours of independent study per subject per week

 Expected time allocation per homework: